BrunoxD/devMachine/README.md

 The VM is based on [Ubuntu 18.04 LTS (Bionic Beaver) Minimal](http://archive.ubuntu.com/ubuntu/dists/bionic/main/installer-amd64/current/images/netboot) instalation and [Oracle VM Virtual Box](https://www.virtualbox.org/).

 ### Justificative
-The purpose of this VM is to use in computers where the user doesn't have admin rights, but it provides a VM software to use.
+The purpose of this VM is to use in computers where the user doesn't have admin rights, but which provides a VM software to use.

 ### Goals
 - Lightweight